samboy/MaraDNS/tools/ej/README.md

 They are a convenient way for me to generate HTML pages, man pages, and text documents from one source of truth.
 In particular, there are a lot of corner cases the EJ tools do not handle well.

+# Why not Docbook?

+The reason why this is used instead of something like docbook is because it’s a simple language which can be easily changed should the MaraDNS documentation need to add another formatting feature for its documents.
+For example, the MaraDNS documents have a single 3-column table in them, so the TABLE document is here to support that one single table.

+Another reason to use these tools instead of, say, docbook is because MaraDNS’s documentation does not need to adapt to a moving target to render correctly.
+To quote [one anti-Docbook rant](https://undeadly.org/cgi?action=article&sid=20190419101505), “DocBook 4.5 documents almost certainly misformat or even abort formatting with fatal parsing errors with a DocBook 5.1 formatter”.
+Since MaraDNS is an open source project being developed part time, it is a waste of limited open source resources to revise all of the documents every time the docbook format is revised.
+When I wrote the original version of the EJ tools, in 2002, Docbook was working on version 4.2 of their specification.
+As I type this, Docbook is at version 5.1, which is *not* compatible with the Docbook 4.2 which existed when I wrote the initial version of the EJ documents.

+Here in the 2020s, the EJ documents render the same way they rendered back in 2002.
+By keeping the document rendering pipeline completely in house, using *only* tools included with MaraDNS to render them, the documents can last a long time without needing maintenance when the underlying file format used changes.

+This is also why the EJ tools have been, for the 2020s, rewritten in Lua 5.1 (a version of which is now included with MaraDNS) instead of using Perl.
+This way, there’s one less moving target for MaraDNS to need to keep up with.
+To Perl’s credit, since the Perl6 project somewhat sputtered, the Perl scripts I was using to process EJ documents in 2002 run in 2022 without issue.
+It’s Python which broke compatibility and required scripts to be rewritten, and while Perl is not Python, the entire experience of having to revise MaraDNS’s one Python script in 2019 because of the deprecation of Python2 has left a bad taste in my mouth.

+MaraDNS is, with the exception of one Python script, a setup which only needs a POSIX system, a POSIX-compatible `make` (I am glad I ignored the users who asked me to use Autoconf, since that is a very unstable moving target), and a C compiler (both GCC and Clang work) with 8/16/32/64 bit sized int support to run.